Machine Learning

 Conversational AI with Transfer Learning

-I recently joined Stephen Foskett from Gestalt IT on a video podcast to discuss “Improving AI with Transfer Learning”.
+Introduction I recently joined Stephen Foskett from Gestalt IT on a video podcast to discuss “Improving AI with Transfer Learning”.
 This podcast is part of a series of podcasts on “Utilizing AI”.
-The series focuses on Artificial Intelligence (AI) and Machine Learning (ML) practical applications in the modern enterprise data center and cloud infrastructure.
+The series focuses on Artificial Intelligence (AI) and Machine Learning (ML) practical applications in the modern enterprise…

 Read more